emykes/SkinCancerImageClassification/README.md

 ## Results

-The final CNN model has 3 Convolution layers with 32, 64 and 128 nodes on each, and two Dense layers one with 128 nodes and one for binary output.
-L2 regularization parameter with l2=0.001 are added all of the layers to make sure omodel is not overfitting to the training set.
-After each convolution layers, BatchNormalization and Pooling layers are also added to the model.
+The final CNN model has 3 convolution layers with 32, 64 and 128 nodes on each, and two dense layers one with 128 nodes and one for binary output.
+L2 regularization parameter with l2=0.001 are added all of the layers to make sure model is not overfitting to the training set.
+After each convolution layers, batch normalization and pooling layers are also added to the model.
 684,225 parameters are trained for this model, and final result came out with 91% accuracy and 90% recall scores on test/hold-out set.

 ![Confusionmatrix](Images/confusion_matrix.png)